 Dr. Kathryn "Katie" Stofer

 Stofer collaborates with scientists doing basic research to help them design innovative outreach projects around their work.
-She is interested in turning her research into practice by helping scientists and formal and informal educators improve their outreach.
+She turns her research into practice by helping scientists and formal and informal educators improve their public engagement.

-Stofer moved to Boston to pursue science journalism and began working in outreach at the Museum of Science there.
+She went on to earn her master’s degree at Boston University in science journalism (2002).
+Stofer began working in outreach at the Museum of Science there.
 She spent two years as a video news release producer at NASA Goddard Space Flight Center outside of Washington, DC, and then moved to full-time education and outreach at the Maryland Science Center, managing an exhibit on Earth Science news.
-It was there that she began educational research and evaluation in the museum setting.
+There, she began education research in evaluation in the museum setting.

 Awards & Honors

 2016 Outstanding Article, Journal of Geoscience Education.
 When a Picture isn't Worth 1000 Words: Learners Struggle to find Meaning in Data Visualizations

 2015-16 eXtension Citizen Science Fellow

 2014 Faculty Fellowship Summer Institute in Israel

 2014 Jhumki Basu Equity Scholars Award, National Association for Research in Science Teaching